Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 In addition to soaps, she hand makes in small batches deodorants, ointments, and a few other beauty products, as well as selling dried herbs and flowers.

 Many of these come from Bee’s own one acre homestead and garden, which she sent us photos of – wow very impressive!
-Others are sourced from their native European countries and from a few trusted suppliers.
+Others are sourced from European countries and from a few trusted suppliers.

 More than half of their products are 100% natural and the other half are 97% natural as they contain fragrance oils with scents that their “customers love”.
 Their lotions contain a natural preservative.